League-by-league guide to the return of football around Europe

 – Still awaiting green light –

-England, Spain and Italy all remain hopeful of completing the season but ongoing concerns about the health crisis mean nothing is set in stone.
+England and Italy both remain hopeful of completing the season but ongoing concerns about the health crisis mean nothing is set in stone.

-The UK and Italy have been the worst affected countries in Europe by the pandemic and Spain is not far behind.

-Six positive cases for coronavirus were detected at three English Premier League clubs after players and staff were tested ahead of a return to training, it was revealed on Tuesday.
+Six positive cases for coronavirus were detected at three English Premier League clubs, including Watford defender Adrian Mariappa, following tests of players and staff ahead of this week’s return to socially-distanced training in small groups.

-Premier League clubs are aiming for a return to action by the middle of next month despite concerns from some players over their welfare.
+Premier League chief executive Richard Masters said on Friday that he is “as confident as we can be” that England’s top flight will return in June.

-The Italian Football Federation (FIGC) has said all its competitions, including Serie A, will remain suspended until at least June 14.
+The Italian Football Federation (FIGC) said on Wednesday that it has pushed back the end date for the current season to August 20, with matches not to be played before June 14.

 Italian Prime Minister Giuseppe Conte has said he needs “more guarantees” before the green light could finally be given for football to resume.